 The loan debt forgiveness does not apply to first-time fall 2022 students (the student loan must have been borrowed in a prior academic year) — but there are other parts of the overall Student Debt Relief Plan which will have big, positive impacts on you and your student loans.

-Student Loan Repayment Pause: Final Extension
+Student Loan Repayment Pause

 Canceling Student Loan Debt Through Public Service Loan Forgiveness (PSLF)